-Change Wi-Fi Dongle
+Change Wi-Fi Antenna

-But also, make sure that the dongle is compatible with your Wi-Fi network speed and radio frequencies.
+Also, ensure the dongle is compatible with your Wi-Fi network speed and radio frequencies.

 If it’s an older Wi-Fi dongle, it might be wise to upgrade it to a better model that can handle a wider range of Wi-Fi signals and speeds.